Are you prepared to purchase your next residential property?

-Last year, 2013, and this year, 2014, we are enjoying low interest rate, making the cost of financing the property at all-time low.
+Last year, 2013, and this year, 2014, we are enjoying a low-interest rates, making the cost of financing the property at an all-time low.
 However, this may not persist in the long term.
-Recently, US Federal Reserve chairman Janet Yellen said the central bank would stop using unemployment as a target to determine rate increases and has plan to raise interest rate in spring 2015. (http://www.telegraph.co.uk/finance/economics/10709841/US-expected-to-raise-interest-rates-in-2015.html).
-So when making your purchase, do not assume interest rate will stay low and your monthly instalment will remain low.
+Recently, US Federal Reserve chairman Janet Yellen said the central bank would stop using unemployment as a target to determine rate increases and has a plan to raise interest rates in spring 2015. (http://www.telegraph.co.uk/finance/economics/10709841/US-expected-to-raise-interest-rates-in-2015.html).
+So when making your purchase, do not assume the interest rate will stay low and your monthly instalment will remain low.

 After sorting your finance, it is time to assess the property you are looking to purchase.

 Location Location Location!